 Male and Female Bearded Dragons

-Male and female bearded dragons can technically be kept together if the tank is large enough and if the two reptiles are close to the same size.
+A male bearded dragon and a female bearded dragon can technically be kept together if the tank is large enough and if the two reptiles are close to the same size.

 Be aware this won’t prevent aggressive behavior on the part of the male.

-It also means they may mate and produce more bearded dragons.
+It also means they may mate and produce a baby bearded dragon.

 Even though this is technically possible, bearded dragons still aren’t meant to share space with other beardies.

-If you want to breed bearded dragons, it’s still better to keep the male and female in separate tanks until it’s time to mate.
+If you want to breed an inland bearded dragon, it’s still better to keep the male and female in separate tanks until it’s time to mate.

 Female and Female Bearded Dragons

 Of the three bearded dragon options, female-female enclosures are the most doable if the tank is large enough and the female bearded dragons are close to the same size.

 Having a female much larger than the other may result in the dominating behavior we’re trying to avoid.

 Again, the best scenario for a happy and healthy bearded dragon is one where the reptile is kept alone in its enclosure.